LaurenzV/krilla/crates/krilla/src/validation/PDF_A3.md

 ## 6.8 Embedded files

-krilla does not support adding embedded files. 🔵
+krilla ensures all required fields are written when embedding files. 🟢

 ## Level U